MX-Linux/style/README.md

-# Style Guide for MX apps
+# Style Guide for MX Linux Applications

 The main purpose of using a specific style is to standardize the code to increase readability and avoid confusions.